iWriteGigs

 A A system of government where the power is divided among three equal branches of government

-B A system of government led by a president, who is appointed by the parliament
+B A system of government where parliament is led by a prime minister, who is the head of the government

 C A system of government led by a president, who is considered to be more powerful than the parliament